 Ha ha ha ha!
 He's a rip, that Ahmed!
 What a comedian!
 We have so much fun here with him.

 OK, here's Pépé — say Feliz Navidad to the listeners, Pépé.

-[Pépé speech, fast Spanish.]
+[Pépé babbling in Spanish.]
 Right, thanks … that's great … thank you, Pépé.
 Now where are the girls?
-[Party noises] Here they come: My accomplished research assistants Mandy, Candy, and Brandy.
+[Party noises.]
+Here they come: My accomplished research assistants Mandy, Candy, and Brandy.
 What's going on out there, girls?
-[Dance party!]
+[Girls: "Dance party!"]

 OK, listeners, gotta go.
 A Merry Christmas to one and all, and a prosperous and healthy New Year!
 You'd sure better hope it's healthy: It'll be tough finding a doctor to treat you at Obamacare rates …